thilinaaligent/jiradiff/README.md

 ## Features

--   Automatically remembers your JIRA URL for future use.
--   Extracts unique JIRA ticket keys (e.g., `ABC-123`) from Git logs.
+-   Extracts unique Jira ticket keys (e.g., `ABC-123`) from Git logs.
 -   Builds direct links to the tickets.
 -   Copies the list of ticket URLs to your clipboard for easy pasting.
+-   Automatically remembers your Jira URL for future use.

 ## Example